Byzantine Churches in Istanbul

 CHURCH OF SAINTS SERGIUS AND BACCHUS

-Built in 536, the Church of Saints Sergius and Bacchus is only slightly older than Hagia Sophia.
-The Turkish name for this structure is Küçük Ayasofya Camii, which means Little Hagia Sophia.
+Built in 536, the Church of Saints Sergius and Bacchus is slightly older than Hagia Sophia.
+It’s Turkish name, Küçük Ayasofya Camii, means Little Hagia Sophia.

-After the conquest of Constantinople, it continued to function as a Christion Orthodox temple for 60 years.
-The Chief Black Eunuch Hüseyin Ağa converted into a mosque in 1513.
+After the conquest of Constantinople, it continued to function as a Christian Orthodox temple for 60 years.
+Then, the Chief Black Eunuch Hüseyin Ağa converted it into a mosque in 1513.

-Apart from the building itself, there is nothing else to see from Byzantine times.
-Nevertheless, this 1488 years old building is immensely valuable for the world patrimony and it’s a must see.
+Apart from the building itself, nothing survives from Byzantine times.
+Nevertheless, this 1489 year old structure is immensely valuable to world heritage and is a must see.

 Little Hagia Sophia